You are listening to the Sean Hannity Radio Show Podcast.

 It's not fine for the people that only have one choice.

-My biggest concern are those governors that have no sense of no common sense and no sense of of budgetary responsibility, and they're gonna come up with a single payer, and it's ultimately gonna fail as it's been tried before in states like California and elsewhere, and then they're gonna come back hat in hand and then gonna go to all the other states that did manage their money well and say, give us more money.
+My biggest concern are those governors that have no sense of no common sense and no sense of budgetary responsibility, and they're going to come up with a single payer, and it's ultimately going to fail as it's been tried before in states like California and elsewhere.

-That I can't live with, because that's unfair to everybody.
+That I can't live with because that's unfair to everybody.

-So I I want to see the I want to see the language.
+So I want to see the language.

 I want to see the protections and provisions.